Wells-next-the-Sea railway station: Operations

-Wells was a busy terminal station for almost 100 years, with a dozen or so passenger trains calling each day and goods trains from the harbour.
+Wells was a busy terminus station for almost 100 years, with a dozen or so passenger trains calling each day and goods trains from the harbour.

 An accident took place at Wells station on 29 May 1879, when the 7:50 pm train from Norwich ran away on the steep gradient approaching the terminus, smashed through the buffers at the end of the line and entered the station building through the porter's room and toilets.
 No passengers were injured, but a young man named George Cooke was killed in the station toilets.
 Repairs can still be seen in the brickwork.

-Messrs Dewing & Kersley opened a corn mill adjacent to the station in 1904, and the smell of animal feedstuffs often wafted into the station to mix with the smoke, steam and hot oil odours given off by the locomotives, and the fishy smells coming from the 'Stiffkey Blues' cockles loaded into the guards' vans of trains.
+Messrs Dewing & Kersley opened a corn mill adjacent to the station in 1904; the smell of animal feedstuffs often wafted into the station to mix with the smoke, steam and hot oil odours given off by the locomotives, and the fishy smells coming from the Stiffkey Blues cockles loaded into the guards' vans of trains.